an12346/programming-language-suggester/README.md

 ## Known Bugs

-* The "Results" button does not reset form fields
+* The "Results" button does not reset the form fields after a second click

 ## License
 [MIT](https://opensource.org/licenses/MIT)